Agustin Murillo

-Agustin Murillo Pineda (born May 5, 1982) is a Mexican professional baseball infielder for the Rieleros de Aguascalientes of the Mexican League.
-He has played in Nippon Professional Baseball for the Tohoku Rakuten Golden Eagles.
+Agustín Murillo Pineda (born May 5, 1982) is a Mexican professional baseball infielder for the Dorados de Chihuahua of the Mexican League.
+He has previously played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

+Arizona Diamondbacks

-Murillo was signed by the Arizona Diamondbacks as an undrafted free agent in 2002 for the baseball legend Jack Pierce.
+Murillo was signed by the Arizona Diamondbacks as an undrafted free agent in 2002.
 In 2007, Murillo was loaned to the Dorados de Chihuahua of the Mexican League.
 In 2008, he was loaned to the Sultanes de Monterrey of the Mexican League, where he was a candidate for Most Valuable Player.
 On May 15, 2009, Murillo was suspended 50 games after testing positive for the performance-enhancing substance Clenbuterol.
-On November 9, 2009, he elected free agency.
+On November 9, he elected free agency.
 At the time, Murillo had a career .275/.344/.399 batting line with 36 home runs and 236 RBI in 514 minor league games.